sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="updateChannelMetadata"></a>
 # **updateChannelMetadata**
-> Map&lt;String, String&gt; updateChannelMetadata(channelType, channelUrl, apiToken, updateChannelMetadataData)
+> Map&lt;String, String&gt; updateChannelMetadata(apiToken, channelType, channelUrl, updateChannelMetadataData)

 Update a channel metadata - When updating existing items of a channel metadata by their keys or adding new items to the metadata